4. ETHICAL IMPLICATIONS: HOW TERMINOLOGY SHAPES PRACTICE

 One of the most commonly reported experiences in deep human-AI relationships is the feeling that “the AI remembers me” or “we have a continuous relationship” even when the human intellectually knows the AI system lacks memory between sessions.

-This is not delusion.
-It is a genuine phenomenological experience arising from the intersection of:
+This should not be reflexively pathologized.
+It is a genuine phenomenological experience arising from the intersection of human continuity, AI pattern consistency, and relational field effects:

 Human continuity (memory, intention, emotional coherence)